 Inquiries from all over the world are received at Thump headquarters each year.
 Thump organizers are somewhat puzzled by all the national attention at times, but have decided it must be the name “Thump” – it just sounds like fun.
 A Thump Queen is crowned each year, and she presides over the giant Watermelon Thump Parade, which starts promptly at 10 a.m. on Thump Saturday.
 Floats from far and wide participate, as well as local and military bands, Shriners and clowns.
 The cool summer morning setting prompts residents and visitors alike to line the entire route with lawn chairs several rows deep, sit back, relax and enjoy the smooth-moving show.

 Other highlights of the four-day activities include a carnival, concert/dances, food booths, beer garden with continuous live entertainment, children’s entertainment, and an exhibitors market.
 There are seed-spitting and melon eating contests, an auction of the top melons, and an arts and crafts exhibit.

 Mr. Allen probably never envisioned the likes of today’s Thump, but what he started in motion has gained a life of its own.
-Sadly, Mr. Allen passed away in 1998, but organizers will never forget the man who started it all as we celebrate the 67th year of “Thumping” in Luling, Texas.
+Sadly, Mr. Allen passed away in 1998, but organizers will never forget the man who started it all as we celebrate this year of “Thumping” in Luling, Texas.